Burgess12/Blackbird-STT/README.md

 A: Yes and no, I made it for myself but I am also submitting it for a school project (Hi Miss, B I commented my work this time)

+### Q: What about Linux and/or Mac?

+A: Its a WinForms app, so try [Wine](https://www.winehq.org/)?
+If that doesn't work then no.

 ## Credits
 - [OpenAI](https://beta.openai.com/) for the API